alxm/siter/README.markdown

 # Siter

 Siter is a static website generator written in Python 3.

-I made it for my own simple needs and as a way to play with Python.
+I made it for my own [simple needs](https://www.alxm.org/ "My personal website is made with Siter") and as a way to play with Python.
+One of the goals was to generate websites that are fully usable locally without needing a web server.

+## How Does It Work?

+1. Files and folders from `siter-static/` are copied to `siter-out/` as they are.

-Content pages from `siter-pages/` are formatted with `siter-template/page.html` and written to `siter-out/`.
-Files from `siter-static/` are copied to `siter-out/` as they are.
-You can define variables and macros to avoid content and markup duplication.
+2. Files from `siter-pages/` are processed, formatted with Markdown, styled with `siter-template/page.html`, and finally written to `siter-out/`.

+3. You can define variables and macros to avoid content and markup duplication.

-# Quick Example
+## Quick Example

-A content page:
+A content page `siter-pages/index.html`:

     {!def {title} {Home page}}
     Hello world!
     This is my {!title}.

-And a page template:
+And the page template `siter-template/page.html`:

     <html>
         <body>